Death without protection

 Perhaps you are living with your partner in Dubai or just making ends meet in the UK.
 No matter where you are, consider what would happen to you and to your family if you passed away suddenly.
 What types of debts are you leaving behind?
 What types of financial protections are your family members going to be without?
 Some of the most common areas of concern include the following:

 - Are you leaving behind a mortgage?
 Will family members be able to continue making payments on it?
 Will they be forced to sell the home?
 Insurance can protect against this by paying off the mortgage.

 - Do you have dependants?
 Individuals with dependants often need financial support that protects a certain quality of life that the child is accustomed to.
 What’s important here is to ensure that the remaining parent is able to have funds needed to care for that child.

 - Are there funds set aside to pay for the college education of your children?
 It is not always a requirement, but many parents want to ensure their child’s education is completely paid for so that the child gets the firm start he or she should.

 - Do you have a business venture in place?
 If you were not in that business venture any longer, would it continue to thrive?
 Is it relying on a source of funds from you to continue?

-- Do you have a partner, perhaps one that is not recognized by marriage or other loved ones that you provide financial support for?
-If so, having insurance or other funds set aside to meet those needs is important, especially if courts are unlikely to recognize these individuals in a will or estate plan.
+- Do you have a partner, perhaps one that is not recognised by marriage or other loved ones that you provide financial support for?
+If so, having insurance or other funds set aside to meet those needs is important, especially if courts are unlikely to recognise these individuals in a will or estate plan.

 Dying without protection can be a financial nightmare for those you leave behind.
 Any financial support you are providing today for anything could be put at risk should you die suddenly.
 Life insurance, including policies for expats, can help to minimise or stop this blow from occurring.
 It can become the financial lifeline of a loved one who is already struggling with your loss.